-The Office of Quality and Program Integrity (OQPI) is a unit within the West Virginia Department of Health and Human Resources, Bureau for Medical Services, is charged with the responsibility of determining provider compliance with the bureaus rules and regulations.
-The OQPI consists of seven (7) staff members whose responsibilities include post payment review of paid claims to assure that providers submit billings for services that are appropriate, clients received services that were billed, services billed were appropriate for the client's diagnosis and services that were provided met the service definition of the procedure code as stated in the Medicaid program manuals found on the Bureau's website at http://www.dhhr.wv.gov/bms/Pages/ProviderManuals.aspx.
+The Office of Quality and Program Integrity (OQPI), a unit within the West Virginia Department of Health and Human Resources, Bureau for Medical Services, is charged with the responsibility of determining provider compliance with Bureau rules and regulations.
+The OQPI consists of seven (7) staff members whose responsibilities include post-payment review of paid claims to assure that: providers submit billings for services that are appropriate; clients received services that were billed; services billed were appropriate for the client's diagnosis; and services that were provided met the service definition of the procedure code as stated in the Medicaid program manuals found on the Bureau's website2.

-OQPI activities are supplemented with a mix of auditing services from contractors that supply supplemental auditing services to the State for waiver programs.
-Additionally, internal BMS staff conducts audit and reviews of the West Virginia provider community based upon identified billing aberrations of provider activities.
+The Office uses tools such as on-site reviews, desk reviews, and analysis of paid claims data to review the claims.
+Additionally, internal BMS staff conducts audits and reviews of the West Virginia provider community based upon identified billing aberrations of provider activities.
 All recovery of overpayments is conducted on an as-needed basis.
 BMS is not currently engaged in RAC-like activities (as described in Federal Regulation 42 CFR Part 455).